patheloper/pathetic/README.md

 # Path-eticAPI

-A Simple and intuitive pathfinding API for Spigot plugins
+A Simple and intuitive pathfinding API for Spigot & Paper plugins

 ### Example Usage
 ```java